Expertise

 Due to the prostate's close proximity to the rectum, the traditional method of taking prostate biopsies has been by passing biopsy needles through the rectal wall (TRUS - transrectal ultrasound).
 However, in recent years accumulating evidence shows an increasing rate of serious infection (sepsis) with this technique, most likely due to the rise of multi-drug-resistant bacteria living in the rectum.

 Transperineal biopsy is performed under a general anaesthetic via the perineal skin (behind the scrotum).
 Unlike the rectum, the perineal skin is easy to disinfect.
-As a result, Assoc Prof Grummet's research group and others have found a zero or near-zero rate of sepsis using this technique.
-Assoc Prof Grummet's findings were published in the British Journal of Urology in 2014.
+As a result, A/Prof Grummet's research group and others have found a zero or near-zero rate of sepsis using this technique.
+A/Prof Grummet's findings were published in the British Journal of Urology in 2014.

 Not only can individual patients benefit from the reduced risk, but transperineal biopsy can also reduce the unnecessary use of strong broad-spectrum antibiotics.
 This has the potential to benefit the community as a whole by helping to avoid the further development of multi-drug-resistant bacteria.